-Request for complement increases and/or funding changes for GME residents and fellows must be anticipated one to two years before they are to be effected to allow time for submission to the ACGME (or equivalent for non-physician specialties/programs) for approval.
+Request for complement increases and/or funding changes for GME residents and fellows must be anticipated one to two years before the requested implementation date to allow time for submission to the ACGME (or equivalent for non-physician specialties/programs) for approval.
 Because the recruitment process for fellows occurs at various times during each academic year, requests for complement increases and/or funding changes for fellows must be anticipated a full two years before they are to be effected.